DG-RePlAce: A Dataflow-Driven GPU-Accelerated Analytical Global Placement Framework for Machine Learning Accelerators: Preliminaries

 \section{Preliminaries}

 In this section, we begin by discussing the fundamentals of the systolic array structure in Section \ref{sec:systolic_array_structure}.
-Following this, we delve into the electrostatics-based placement formulation in Section \ref{sec:electrostatics}, which is incorporated into our DG-RePlAce.
-Finally, we examine previous work on dataflow-driven placement in Section \ref{sec:dataflow-macro-placement}.
+Following this, we delve into the electrostatics-based placement formulation, which is incorporated into DG-RePlAce, in Section \ref{sec:electrostatics}.
+Finally, we examine previous works on dataflow-driven placement in Section \ref{sec:dataflow-macro-placement}.

 Table \ref{tab:terms} summarizes important terms and their meanings; for clarity, we give 1-dimensional ($x$ component) notation.